ROVI-org/auto-soh/docs/estimators/index.rst

 First construct an objective function for the optimizer, which requires

 1. The :class:`~moirae.models.base.CellModel` defining system physics
-2. A template for the transient state
+2. A starting guess for the transient state
-3. A template for the state of health
+3. A starting guess for the state of health
 4. The observation data as a :class:`~batdata.data.BatteryDataset`

 .. code-block:: python